shlokc9/secret-mounter/README.md

 > kubectl exec -it test-deployment-<some-hash-value> -n default -- ls /etc/secret-sneaker-data/
 ```
 Keys mentioned in the secrets.json file should be now be visible as individual files.
 Contents to which are the associated values.

+Note: Make sure you are watching the same namespace where the configmap is created.

+Thank you :)